If you’ve never been on a cruise, you might picture a bunch of retirees playing shuffleboard, eating dinner at 4:30, and complaining about the heat.

 In general, the farther south a ship’s route takes you, the more of a party atmosphere it will have.
 Younger passengers don’t want to put on parkas and drink hot chocolate to go look at whales and mountains.
 They want to put on bikinis or swim trunks, drink rum runners and hit the beach.

-Alaskan or New England cruises always have an older crowd.
+Alaskan or New England cruises will appeal to an older crowd.
 That doesn’t mean every Caribbean trip will have a ship full of college students, but your chances are much, much higher than if you were sailing north.

 Special Events & Chartered Cruises